A.Jackson Avro Aircraft since 1908 (Putnam)

 Avro 530

-The Avro 530, first flown in July 1917, was a two seat fighter which failed to secure a production contract in the face of competition from the celebrated Bristol Fighter because of non-availability of engines.
-The 300 h.p. watercooled Hispano-Suiza was not obtainable when required and the machine flew with a 200 h.p.
-Hispano-Suiza.
-Even on the lower power the performance of the Avro 530 rivalled that of the Bristol and it might still have become one of the famous fighters of the First World War had not almost all 200 h.p.
-Hispano-Suiza engines been earmarked for the S.E.5A.
+The Avro 530, first flown in July 1917, was a two-seat fighter which failed to secure a production contract in the face of competition from the celebrated Bristol Fighter because of non-availability of engines.
+The 300 hp water-cooled Hispano-Suiza was not obtainable when required and the machine flew with a 200 hp Hispano-Suiza.
+Even on the lower power the performance of the Avro 530 rivalled that of the Bristol and it might still have become one of the famous fighters of the First World War had not almost all 200 hp Hispano-Suiza engines been reserved for the S.E.5A.

-Built at Manchester and erected and flown at Hamble, the Avro 530 was an unusually clean two bay biplane with a tail unit resembling that of the first Pike.
-Its unusually deep fuselage was of wire braced, box-girder construction with the fabric covering stretched over formers to give a more streamlined shape.
+Built at Manchester and erected and flown at Hamble, the Avro 530 was an unusually clean two-bay biplane.
+Its deep fuselage was of wire-braced, box-girder construction with the fabric covering stretched over formers to give a more streamlined shape.
 The engine mounting consisted of strutted duralumin girders.
-The pilot occupied the front cockpit but the fuselage was so deep at this point that it almost filled the mainplane gap, leaving only enough room for a single Vickers gun in a plywood fairing on top of the fuselage.
-The top wing was thus on a level with the pilot's eyes, ensuring adequate view in all upward and forward directions while a rear gunner armed with a single Lewis gun on a Scarff mounting commanded the downward and rearward view.
+The pilot occupied the front cockpit with a single Vickers gun mounted in a large plywood fairing on top of the fuselage ahead of him.
+This fairing obstructed the pilot’s forward view and the machine was later rebuilt with new top decking and much smaller fairing.
+In this form the top wing was on a level with the pilot’s eyes, ensuring adequate view in all upward and forward directions while a rear gunner armed with a single Lewis gun on a Scarff mounting commanded the downward and rearward view.

-The fabric covered, wooden mainplanes were of R.A.F.
-14 section and engine cooling was by means of a large frontal radiator.
-In the original form of the machine the lines of the short, blunt nose were improved by fitting a hollow, open-fronted metal spinner.
-The famous Avro skid-type undercarriage gave place to a new low-drag unit comprising two narrow Vees faired with metal sheeting and braced by an internal Vee strut.
-Landing speed was reduced by trailing edge flaps actuated by a handwheel in the pilot's cockpit.
+The fabric-covered, wooden mainplanes were of RAF 14 section and engine cooling was by a large frontal radiator.
+Though the aircraft was initially flown without it, the lines of the short, blunt nose were later improved by fitting a hollow, open-fronted metal spinner.
+The famous Avro skid-type undercarriage gave place to a new unit comprising two narrow Vs, braced by an internal V-strut, later faired with metal sheeting to reduce drag.
+Landing speed was reduced by trailing-edge flaps actuated by a handwheel in the pilot’s cockpit.
 They were fitted to both upper and lower mainplanes between the inboard ends of the ailerons and the fuselage.
+Trials proved that the original small fin and rudder were inadequate and a number of different tail units were tested before the final balanced rudder arrangement was adopted.

-In an attempt to solve the engine supply problem, the Avro 530 was afterwards re-engined with a 200 h.p.
-Sunbeam Arab and modified in various ways.
-An unfaired, wide angle Vee undercarriage was fitted; there was no spinner; the tail fin was larger and more gracefully curved; and new R.A.F.15 section mainplanes were fitted.
+In an attempt to solve the engine supply problem, the second prototype Avro 530 was completed with a 200 hp Sunbeam Arab engine.
+An unfaired, wide angle V undercarriage was fitted; there was no spinner; the tail fin was larger and more gracefully curved; and new RAF 15 section mainplanes were fitted.
 These were without flaps but had long-span ailerons and metal cuffs to fair the ends of the interplane struts into the wing.

 SPECIFICATION AND DATA